mheadd/voiceingov.org/_posts/2007-12-28-mitigating-sql-injection-vulnerabilities-in-voicexml-applications.md

 > }

-Another alternative is to [run your web server on an alternate port](http://httpd.apache.org/docs/1.3/mod/core.html#port) â€“ there isn&#8217;t any reason that the server responding to requests from your VoiceXML browser needs to run on port 80.
-(Note â€“ this really doesn&#8217;t prevent anyone who knows how to use [netcat](http://netcat.sourceforge.net/) from scanning your server to see what ports are open, but it makes life a bit harder for the average person intent on mischief.)
+Another alternative is to [run your web server on an alternate port](http://httpd.apache.org/docs/1.3/mod/core.html#port) "“ there isn&#8217;t any reason that the server responding to requests from your VoiceXML browser needs to run on port 80.
+(Note "“ this really doesn&#8217;t prevent anyone who knows how to use [netcat](http://netcat.sourceforge.net/) from scanning your server to see what ports are open, but it makes life a bit harder for the average person intent on mischief.)

 A final thought on this topic is to limit the requests that your web server will respond to by predicating the response on the MIME types listed in the [HTTP Accept header](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html).
 This header tells the web server what kind of content the requesting browser can consume.
 Many visual web browsers make their requests with the wildcard \*/\* telling the server to send any content back.
 VoiceXML browsers **should** include the appropriate MIME type for VoiceXML content (&#8220;application/voicexml+xml&#8221;) in their HTTP requests.
 This would allow someone so inclined to look for this MIME type on incoming requests, and to only consider requests that include it as legitimate.